Parvati: Ganesha

-Parvati in culture
+In culture

 Festivals

 Teej is a significant festival for Hindu women, particularly in the northern and western states of India.
 Parvati is the primary deity of the festival, and it ritually celebrates married life and family ties.
 It also celebrates the monsoon.
 The festival is marked with swings hung from trees, girls playing on these swings typically in a green dress (seasonal color of crop planting season), while singing regional songs.
 Historically, unmarried maidens prayed to Parvati for a good mate, while married women prayed for the well-being of their husbands and visited their relatives.
 In Nepal, Teej is a three-day festival marked with visits to Shiva-Parvati temples and offerings to linga.
 Teej is celebrated as Teeyan in Punjab.

 The Gowri Habba, or Gauri Festival, is celebrated on the seventh, eighth, and ninth of Bhadrapada (Shukla paksha).
-Parvati is worshipped as the goddess of harvest and protectress of women.
+Parvati is worshipped as the goddess of harvest and protector of women.
 Her festival, chiefly observed by women, is closely associated with the festival of her son Ganesha (Ganesh Chaturthi).
 The festival is popular in Maharashtra and Karnataka.

 In Rajasthan, the worship of Gauri happens during the Gangaur festival.
 The festival starts on the first day of Chaitra the day after Holi and continues for 18 days.
 Images of Issar and Gauri are made from Clay for the festival.

 Another popular festival in reverence of Parvati is Navratri, in which all her manifestations are worshiped over nine days.
 Popular in eastern India, particularly in Bengal, Odisha, Jharkhand and Assam, as well as several other parts of India such as Gujarat, with her nine forms, that is, Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayini, Kaalratri, Mahagauri, and Siddhidatri.

 Another festival Gauri Tritiya is celebrated from Chaitra Shukla third to Vaishakha Shukla third.
 This festival is popular in Maharashtra and Karnataka, less observed in North India, and unknown in Bengal.
 The unwidowed women of the household erect a series of platforms in a pyramidal shape with the image of the goddess at the top and a collection of ornaments, images of other Hindu deities, pictures, shells, etc. below.
 Neighbors are invited and presented with turmeric, fruits, flowers, etc. as gifts.
-At night, prayers are held by singing and dancing.
+At night, prayers are held with singing and dancing.
 In south Indian states such as Tamil Nadu and Andhra Pradesh, the Kethara Gauri Vritham festival is celebrated on the new moon day of Diwali and married women fast for the day, prepare sweets and worship Parvati for the well-being of the family.